 Arandell, meet merlot.

 Both grapes could be grown on Long Island.
-The two grapes were studied at the Cornell Cooperative Extension in Riverhead.

 Also: Newyorka, Berry My Heart, Ghost Deer White, Orgarnet, Confitnoir and Zitrustaminer.

 Bruce Reisch, professor of horticulture at Cornell, advised, however, that Colbert Red and Stewart White already are linked to vineyards.
 "Breischling," honoring the professor, didn't make the cut, either.